-Another approach for static text is to use conditional processing.
-Conditional processing is necessary for internationalized images.
-The conditional processing evaluates the Locale of the XML content and processes the template accordingly, displaying the correct text or retrieving the correct image.
+Another approach for static text is to use Dispatch Templates, which are also necessary for internationalized images.
+The Dispatch Template evaluates the Locale of the content and processes the Template accordingly, displaying the correct text or retrieving the correct image.

-If the Variants differ significantly for different Locales, such as using different table layouts, you probably need to develop Locale-specific Variants.
-If you have a significant amount of conditional processing, it may also be easier to manage unique Variants for each Locale rather than an overly complicated XSL template.
+If the Templates differ significantly for different Locales, such as using different table layouts, you probably need to develop Locale-specific Templates.
+If you have a significant amount of conditional processing, it may also be easier to manage unique Templates for each Locale rather than using excessive Dispatch Templates.

-You can combine both approaches to internationalizing Variants.
+You can combine both approaches to internationalizing Templates.
 You may have sets of Locales that can use common images, for example, but that also use unique static text for specific Locales within the Group.
 For example, you may have several Spanish Locales that use the same set of images, but that use different static text.
-In that case, you might develop a unique XSL for your Spanish Locale that also includes internal conditional processing to display the appropriate text.
+In that case, you might develop a set of Dispatch Templates for your Spanish Locales to display the appropriate text.